 - Presenter for PC or mobile device – Cursor Control to drive your presentation and highlight important content with Orientation Compensation

-- Stylus – Gestures for switching between tools or activating a different mode and Cursor Control to interact with your device when connected to a monitor or projector
+- Digital Pen or Stylus – Gestures for switching between tools or activating a different mode and Cursor Control to interact with your device when connected to a monitor or projector

 - TV Controllers – Cursor Control with Orientation Compensation for fast content browsing and Gestures for opening SmartTV apps, switching inputs, changing channels, and more.

 - Video game controller – Precisely track users’ motions to drive, fly, jump, punch, etc in the virtual world

 The motions and gestures we make with our hands may seem simple to utilize but achieving natural results in consumer electronics is complex.
 By integrating a Hillcrest Labs product into your design, you leverage the value of our expertise in every product you make.
 Your customers will appreciate the seamless translation of their motions into their digital experience.
 Whether you want to display a cursor on-screen, use unique gestures to unlock a feature, or mirror real-life motion in the virtual world, our products are a fit for you and your customers, naturally.